Onyx-Protocol/Onyx/docs/protocol/specifications/consensus.md

 1. Test that the height of the input block is strictly greater than the height of the last signed block; if not, halt and return nothing.
 2. Verify the generator’s signature using the generator’s verification key in the current blockchain state.
 If the signature is invalid, halt and return nothing.
-3. [Validate the block](validation.md#validate-block) with respect to the current blockchain state; if invalid, halt and return nothing.
+3. [Validate the block](blockchain.md#block-header-validation) with respect to the current blockchain state; if invalid, halt and return nothing.
-4. Check that the block’s [consensus program](data.md#consensus-program) equals the consensus program in the last signed block; if not, halt and return nothing.
+4. Check that the block’s [consensus program](blockchain.md#block-header) equals the consensus program in the last signed block; if not, halt and return nothing.
 5. Ensure that reserved values and versions are unused.
 If any of the following conditions are not satisfied, halt and return nothing:
     1. The block version must equal 1.
-    2. For every transaction in the block:
-        1. Transaction version must equal 1.
+    2. For every transaction in the block transaction version must equal 1.
-        2. [Transaction common witness](data.md#transaction-common-witness) string must be empty.
-        3. Every [input witness](data.md#transaction-input-witness) must contain only the fields defined in this version of the protocol (no additional data included).
-        4. Every [output witness](data.md#transaction-output-witness) must be empty.
 6. Check that the block's timestamp is less than 2 minutes after the system time.
 If it is not, halt and return nothing.
-7. Compute the [block hash](data.md#block-id) for the block.
+7. Compute the [block ID](blockchain.md#block-id) for the block.
-8. Sign the hash with the signing key, yielding a [signature](data.md#signature).
+8. Sign the hash with the signing key, yielding a [signature](types.md#signature).
 9. Replace the last signed block with the input block.
 10. Return the signature.